Git Config | Setup Git Environment

 When running git config, you can use the "--global" flag to apply settings globally, or the "--local flag" to apply settings locally.
 You can also use "-f filename" to specify a specific configuration file to use.

 Before you set off making a bunch of repositories there are a few configuration items you will probably want to set first.
-The main two would be to set your Git username and Git email address.
+The main two would be to set your Git username and Git email address- i.e. to git config username and email.
 You will most likely want these fields to remain the same across repositories so it makes sense to set them globally.

 Username Setting Configuration

-Git does a good job of providing developers with intuitive commands.
+Git includes a diverse set of intuitive commands for developers.
 The git config setting "user.name" allows you to set the username for all of the Git repositories you work with on your machine:

 $ git config --global user.name <user name>

-This username will be the commit author that shows up in your Git commits, so that other developers know who made the each commit.
+This git config username will be the commit author that shows up in your Git commits, so that other developers know who made the each commit.

 Email Setting Configuration